mbarcia/CSV-Payments-PoC/docs/annotations/pipeline-step.md

 Note: The "ERROR" strategy is not available in Mutiny 2.9.4.
 By default, Mutiny will signal an error when overflow occurs if no other overflow strategy is specified.
 - `grpcStub`: The gRPC stub class for this pipeline step
 - `grpcImpl`: The gRPC implementation class for this backend service
-- `inboundMapper`: The inbound mapper class for this pipeline service/step
+- `inboundMapper`: The inbound mapper class for this pipeline service/step - handles conversion from gRPC to domain types (using MapStruct-based unified Mapper interface)
-- `outboundMapper`: The outbound mapper class for this pipeline service/step
+- `outboundMapper`: The outbound mapper class for this pipeline service/step - handles conversion from domain to gRPC types (using MapStruct-based unified Mapper interface)
 - `grpcClient`: The gRPC client name for this pipeline step
-- `autoPersist`: Whether to enable auto-persistence for this step
+- `autoPersist`: Whether to enable auto-persistence for this step.
+Note: When set to `true`, requires the `quarkus-reactive-pg-client` dependency and related Hibernate Reactive dependencies for database persistence functionality.
 - `debug`: Whether to enable debug mode for this step
 - `recoverOnFailure`: Whether to enable failure recovery for this step
 - `grpcEnabled`: Whether to enable gRPC adapter generation for this step